bisdn/bisdn.github.io/index.rst

         * We provide OpenStack integration of baseboxd via a neutron ML2 plugin.
 Basebox can either run directly on the switch or in a separate controller machine.
 The solution addresses issues of orchestration, flexibilization and further automation in various scenarios.

+Please find the installation guide, API definitions and additional ressources below.

+### Customer support
+If at any point during installation or configuration of your Basebox setup you get stuck or have any questions, please contact our [customer support](customer_support.html#customer_support).

 Introduction to Basebox:
 ++++++++++++++++++++++++